Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 Quilt value is usually decided in the construction details, not in the first glance.
 A bold pattern can attract attention, but collectors and appraisers price old quilts by stitching quality, fabric age, edge integrity, provenance, and whether repairs have changed the original handwork.

 The market for antique quilts is wide but not random.
-In this sample, a straightforward antique American quilt sold for $950 at Material Culture (lot 109), while a Chimney Sweep friendship quilt brought $475 at Potomack Company (lot 4256).
-A Nantucket-style applique example reached $500 at Mebane Antique Auction (lot 2), while more decorative crazy quilts landed closer to the $325 to $425 band.
+In this sample, a straightforward antique American quilt sold for market-dependent values at Material Culture (lot 109), while a Chimney Sweep friendship quilt brought market-dependent values at Potomack Company (lot 4256).
+A Nantucket-style applique example reached market-dependent values at Mebane Antique Auction (lot 2), while more decorative crazy quilts landed closer to the market-dependent values to market-dependent values band.
 Those spreads reflect construction, pattern desirability, condition, and how believable the quilt’s story is.

 Use the table below as a reality check.
 If your quilt resembles the stronger sales in age, fabrics, stitching, and condition, a professional appraisal can help you avoid pricing it like a lower-tier decorative piece.